ST10029788/UniTalk/README.md

    - **Communication Options**: Use in-app chat, calls, or SMS for interactions about listings.

 4. **Language Support**
-   - The app adapts to the device’s language settings automatically.
+   - The app adapts to the device’s language settings automatically depending on the phone's area code

 5. **Offline Access**
-   - Users can now access certain features offline.
+   - Users can now access certain features offline by downloading the material
    - This includes downloading from the app.

 ---